wminghao/GroupVoip/README.md

 trunk
 =====

-trunk for client and server implementation of rtmp based mobile/desktop multi-party voip solution
+trunk for client and server implementation of RTMP-based mobile/desktop multi-party VoIP solution.